Pick the town dinner first

 Last checked

-NAMMOS is the clearest answer when the glamour lane is actually the brief.
+NAMMOS is the clearest answer when glamour is actually the brief.

 Best for: Trips that explicitly want Psarou spectacle